ihmcrobotics/ihmc-commons/README.md

 ###### Main Distribution

 - File and Path tools that interface using Java's NIO.2 API.
-- Common paths to support IHMC conventions.
+- Minimal Stopwatch with friendly API.
 - Commonly needed conversions.
 (Data information units, etc.)
 - Tool for printing log-level style messages that show class name and line number.
 - Epsilons for explicitness and convenience.